In this article

 What happens immediately after childbirth?

-Right after giving birth to your bundle of joy, you'll be moved to a recovery room.
-Your vital signs will be monitored until you're in stable condition.
-You may notice that your body has small tremors or shivers, and that is a completely normal reaction.
+After you give birth to your baby, the medical staff will move you to a recovery room.
+They will monitor your vital signs until you are in stable condition.
+You may notice that your body has small tremors or shivers, which is a completely expected reaction.
 Try to let the tremors out and don’t suppress them, as it’s just your body’s reaction to the birth experience.
 This shivering will last from minutes to upwards of one hour after birth.

-If you've had a C-section, your recovery time will be longer than if you had a vaginal birth.
-You may not feel strong enough to keep your baby with you full-time at first, and nurses will be there to help care for your baby as your body recovers.
-A C-section postpartum hospital stay lasts usually three to four days.
+If you've had a cesarean section, your recovery time will be longer than if you had a vaginal birth.
+You may not feel strong enough to keep your baby with you full-time at first, but nurses will be there to help care for your baby as your body recovers.
+A c-section postpartum hospital stay usually lasts three to four days.

 When can I eat after giving birth—and what should I have?

-You won't be eating more than ice chips for the first 24 hours after giving birth.
-You'll also need an IV to keep you hydrated.
+You may not eat more than ice chips for the first 24 hours after giving birth, and you may also need an IV to keep you hydrated.
 As for food, you need to wait for your digestive system to get going again.
 Once you pass gas, you're ready to eat a small meal of something mild.
+Talk to your doctor about when and what you can eat after giving birth.

-As you're deciding what to have, know that your baby has been taking in the nutrients you consume, and will continue to if you're breastfeeding.
+As you decide what to eat, know that your baby has been taking in the nutrients you consume and will continue if you're breastfeeding.
 If you choose to breastfeed, start focusing on a healthy breastfeeding diet now.
-In particular, you'll need iron to help support brain development.
-Good sources of iron are lean meat, leafy dark green vegetables, enriched or whole grains and dried beans.
+In particular, you'll need iron to help support your baby’s brain development.
+Good sources of iron are lean meat, leafy dark green vegetables, enriched or whole grains, and dried beans.
 Alternatively, your doctor may suggest supplementation based on your diet.

 When can I start breastfeeding during pregnancy recovery?

 The sooner you and your new little one can get used to each other and bond during breastfeeding, the better.
 You're good to start breastfeeding right after delivery if you feel up to it.
-If you're unfamiliar with positions, ask the nurse to help you get comfortable.
-Some hospitals may have a lactation consultant on staff that can further assist you during this time.
-It does take time to get used to this new experience, so be patient with yourself and baby as you both acclimatize to this beautiful ritual.
+If you're unfamiliar with breastfeeding positions, ask the nurse to help you get comfortable.
+Some hospitals may have a lactation consultant on staff who can further assist you.
+It takes time to get used to this new experience, so be patient with yourself and your baby as you acclimate to this beautiful ritual.

 How long is physical postpartum recovery?

-The amount of time physical postpartum recovery will take is different for everyone.
-It also depends on whether or not delivery was vaginal or if you had a cesarean section.
+The amount of time physical postpartum recovery will take differs for every new mama.
+It also depends on whether the delivery was vaginal or a cesarean section.
 While some doctors will suggest that the true postpartum recovery period is six weeks post-delivery, others believe that the postpartum recovery process lasts for six months to a year after giving birth.
-Ultimately, every body is different and as such, timelines will differ.
+Ultimately, everybody is different, and as such, timelines will differ.

 What physical changes can I expect during postpartum recovery?